Reviewed by

 3. Your periods are irregular or very frequent

-Menstrual blood as a face mask?
+Just a moment, menstrual blood as a facial mask?

 Conclusion